Loops

 Section titled “Basic Loop”The simplest way to repeat code a specific number of times:

-loop from 1 to 10 using i output i output ""This prints numbers 1 through 10.
+loop from 1 to 10 using i { output i output ""}This prints numbers 1 through 10.

-For Loop
+Infinite Loop

 Section titled “For Loop”Iterate through a range of values: